jaluan/Riukojietna/README.md

 Method 2: Hard-coding an ice-history directly into the script

 Method 3: Looping over a variable to plot cosmogenic nuclide accumulation histories for a range of ice histories at once.
 The variable that is looped can easily be changed.

-3. Run show_CN_and_Ice_s5.m

-Same as #2 above, but tailored to test LIA burial for sample site 5.

 /Jane Lund Andersen, 21.11.2023